 The Fossil gives us an exquisite sandblast for a natural, rustic look.
 The dark burnt brown of the Marylebone is accented with the peaking light orange to further enhance the classic texture, while the Trafalgar is stoic and craggy in its black coating.
-“Fossil” pays homage to an earlier Barling style of the same name which can be seen in a 1941 George Yale catalogue.
+“Fossil” pays homage to an earlier Barling style of the same name.

 Ye Olde Wood - (Dark) Brown

 The Ye Olde Wood finish also nods to a Barling style of yore.
-Pipes marked YE OLDE WOOD can be found in the same 1941 catalogue—although, the YE OLDE WOOD stamp can be seen as early as 1913.
-On the Marylebone style, the Ye Olde Wood finish is a deep, polished dark-brown, with lighter browns imparting a marble like texturing.
+On the Marylebone style, the Ye Olde Wood finish is a deep, polished dark-brown, with lighter accents of the grain imparting a marble like texturing.
 The Trafalgar substitutes the dark brown for a lighter maple-brown.
-Poised and dignified, this finish wonderfully evokes the roots of fine English pipecraft.
+Poised and dignified, this finish wonderfully evokes the roots of fine English pipemaking.

 The Very Finest - Natural